astronomer/docs/astro/data-lineage.md

 :::info

 Dataset and job statuses are based on checks of metadata attached to your data.
-To see the specifics of why a database check failed, you can click on the failed database node and check the **Quality** tab in the information pane.
+To see the specifics of why a dataset failed, you can click on the failed dataset node and check the **Quality** tab in the information pane.
 To check why a job failed, you might need to check the source of the job, such as your DAG or task.

 :::